Toric mirrors and test configurations: Introduction and main results

-$K$-stability and mirror symmetry are both closely related to moduli theory: the former gives (conjecturally) the correct stability condition for constructing Hausdorff moduli spaces of polarised complex structures, while the latter predicts that the complex and symplectic moduli of a mirror pair are interchanged.
+$K$-stability and mirror symmetry are both closely related to moduli theory: the former gives, conjecturally, the correct stability condition for constructing Hausdorff moduli spaces of polarised complex structures (thus involving at the same time complex and K\"ahler moduli), while the latter predicts that the complex and K\"ahler moduli of a mirror pair are intertwined.
 It seems natural to study the possible connections between the two theories.

 The present paper is motivated by the problem of studying the behaviour of $K$-(semi)\-stability under mirror maps, in situations where (semi)stability is not automatic (while compact Calabi-Yau manifolds are automatically $K$-stable, see \cite{Odaka_CalabiKstab}).
 The most important example is given by Fano manifolds, which can be $K$-unstable, and whose mirror is expected to be a suitable Landau-Ginzburg model (see for example \cite{delcroix_report} for a recent collection of contributions aimed at emphasising the links between $K$-stability and Fano mirror symmetry).
 Here we work in the general \emph{toric} case, not necessarily Fano, where very strong mirror symmetry results are available.
 Note that even in the Fano case it is important to allow general polarisations, since these should correspond to the complex moduli of the mirror.